OpenEvalProject/evals/manuscripts/elife-64569/v1/manuscript.md

 ![Figure 10.](https://cdn.elifesciences.org/articles/64569/elife-64569-fig10-v1.jpg)

-**Figure 10.:** (A) Goodness of fit (R) from the PVAJ model assessed by Pearson correlation between the experimental and fitted data.
+**Figure 10.:** (A) Goodness of fit (R2) from the PVAJ model assessed by Pearson correlation between the experimental and fitted data.
 Triangles: median value.
-(2B) Distribution of partial correlation coefficient between neuronal response and the fitted data of each temporal component in the full model.
+(B) Distribution of partial correlation coefficient between neuronal response and the fitted data of each temporal component in the full model.
 Filled bar indicates significance with p<0.05.
 (C) Comparison of BIC between VA model and PVAJ model.
 The large blue circles indicate mean value that are superimposed on individual values (small circles).
 (D) Cumulative distributions of the weight of different signal components.
 Only data with R2 >0.5 were included.

 To confirm that the two additional terms of jerk and position quantity really contribute to the neuronal response, we performed two analyses.
 In the first way, we calculated partial correlation coefficient between neuronal responses (PSTHs) and the fitted data of each temporal component.
 As shown in Figure 10B, majority of neurons exhibited significant and positive partial correlations for all temporal components (p<0.05, Partial correlation).
 The average partial coefficients were varied, but comparable across different temporal components, suggesting that the full model captured more variance in the data.
 In the second way, we addressed the issue from the perspective that any models containing more free parameters would theoretically lead to better fit compared to models with fewer parameters.
 So we applied Bayesian Information Criterion (BIC) analysis to calibrate this parameter-size effect.
 As shown in Figure 10C, after removing the effect of the number of free parameters, BIC value of PVAJ model was still significantly smaller than that of VA model, confirming that including the jerk and position terms did capture more signals embedded in PCC neurons (p<<0.001, Paired t-test).

 After confirming significant contributions from all four temporal components, we further investigated the relative contribution of each signal captured by the full model.
 Specifically, proportion of neurons was plotted as a function of each weight value only for those neurons with better goodness of fit (R2 >0.5, Figure 10D).
 This criterion removed a small proportion of units with unreliable model fits and still reserved a large dataset (translation: n = 217; rotation: n = 130) for the analysis.
 In particular, the velocity was still more dominant in the rotation condition compared to the other signals which was consistent with that in the VA model (red curves in Figure 10D).
 Acceleration and jerk signals weighed more in the translation condition compared to those in the rotation condition (blue and orange curves respectively in Figure 10D).
 The position signal was less dominant compared to the others, particularly in the translation condition (green curves in Figure 10D).
 Similar to that in the VA model, all temporal components did not show consistent relationships among each other, suggesting that different type of signals may be inherited from different sources.

-## Comparison with extrastriate visual cortex
+### Comparison with extrastriate visual cortex

 Previous studies have discovered robust vestibular self-motion signals in other cortical areas (Cheng and Gu, 2018; Gu, 2018).
 One of these areas that has received heavy studies is the dorsal portion of the medial superior temporal sulcus (MSTd) in the dorsal visual pathway (Duffy and Wurtz, 1997; Bremmer et al., 1999; Page and Duffy, 2003; Gu et al., 2006).
 Population analysis has indicated that MSTd neurons contain robust vestibular signals with velocity-dominant component under translation conditions (Gu et al., 2006; Laurens et al., 2017).
 To quantitatively compare temporal dynamics in MSTd with that in the posterior cingulate region, here we used the same spatiotemporal model, including both VA and PVAJ models to fit MSTd responses.